Skip to Content

 Degrees of Hair Porosity

-If you want to know more about the differences, check this article on high vs low hair porosity.
+If you want a side-by-side breakdown, check this article on high vs low hair porosity.

 Hair Porosity Test